alejosilvalau/sudoku-solver-freecodecamp/README.md

 This is a sudoku solver web, where you introduce the unsolved puzzle and it returns it solved.

-Is focused on pracitse a base server and testing.
+Is focused on practice a base server and testing.